Badi' al-Zaman Mirza: Biography

 During the 1490s a conflict broke out between Badi' and his father.
 Husayn had transferred Badi' from his governorship in Astarabad, present day Gorgan, to Balkh, and then passed over Badi's son Muhammad Mu'min to replace him in Astarabad.
 Angry over this, Badi' launched a rebellion.
 He was defeated, and around the same time his son, who had been imprisoned in Herat, was executed.
-Husayn made peace with his son, but tension remained between the two, and in 1499 Badi' besieged Herat.
+Husayn made peace with his son Badi', but tension remained between the two, and in 1499 Badi' besieged Herat.